 MOXI, The Wolf Museum of Exploration + Innovation

 MOXI, The Wolf Museum of Exploration + Innovation was designed to be as inclusive as possible in order to make its beautiful modern facilities, fascinating exhibits and programs accessible to all.
 Navigating MOXI in a wheelchair is easy between the ramp at the entrance, elevators and accessible restrooms on every floor.
 Access MOXI, a sensory-friendly app, was created for visitors with autism and sensory processing disorders, and it can help anyone who would benefit from previewing the museum in advance of a visit.
 Onsite, complimentary sensory backpacks are available at the front desk on a first-come, first-served basis.
 They are filled with items to make MOXI more enjoyable for those with sensory needs.
 Further sensory-friendly modifications are made to the museum during “Mellow Mornings at MOXI,” a monthly offering on select Saturdays.
 Ticket sales are limited to 50 guests to reduce capacity, a handful of exhibits are turned off or have their sound lowered, lights are lowered and designated comfort areas are established–among other adjustments to make the experience as pleasant and fulfilling as possible.
-Learn more about MOXI

 Santa Barbara Zoo

 Set on 30 acres, Santa Barbara Zoo is home to more than 146 species of animals and just opened a new Australian Walkabout exhibit dedicated to the animal life down under.
 The zoo recently became a Certified Autism Center by the International Board of Credentialing and Continuing, and sensory backpacks are available for a $5 rental at the admissions window on a first-come, first-serve basis; they can also be reserved in advance by calling (805) 962-5339.
 The packs include a zoo car, fidget cube, noise-canceling headphones, squeeze balls, scavenger hunt and animal squeeze toy.
 The zoo offers wheelchair and Electric Convenience rentals at the main gift store, accessible parking and a visual story to help prepare for your adventure.
-Learn more about the Santa Barbara Zoo

 Santa Barbara Museum of Art

 Featuring a world-class collection of art from around the world, the newly renovated Santa Barbara Museum of Art is fully wheelchair accessible, including an elevator to access the gallery floors, dedicated wheelchair seating in the auditorium and a wheelchair lift with security professionals available nearby to assist.
 For people with visual impairments, large format labels of exhibition texts are available along with verbal description tours.
 The museum offers Otojoy hearing loop technology to people who use hearing aids for events in the auditorium that utilize the Museum’s sound system.
-Learn more about the Santa Barbara Museum of Art

 Museum of Sensory and Movement Experiences

 Pronounced “miss me,” MSME, the Museum of Sensory and Movement Experiences is one of Santa Barbara’s newest cultural attractions located in La Cumbre Plaza.
 Created by a local media artist, Marco Pinter, the museum is dedicated to experiential art and works are designed to get out of your higher-level brain and experience movement.
 According to Pinter, many of the pieces have resonated very well with children with autism.
 Out of the 10 experiences inside, two are tactile and one is auditory.
 All but one piece are fully wheelchair accessible.
-Learn more about the Museum of Sensory and Movement Experiences

 Santa Barbara Museum of Natural History

 Santa Barbara Museum of Natural History houses an intriguing and educational collection of more than 3.5 million specimens with permanent and temporary exhibits spread out among indoor and outdoor gallery spaces.
 Most exhibits are accessible to people who use wheelchairs, with the exception of Farrand Auditorium, Space Lab and Gladwin Planetarium.
 To help access outdoor exhibits, including those in areas with uneven ground, the museum offers Jill’s Cart, an electric cart with a wheelchair lift (if a person in a wheelchair is riding, there’s room for one other passenger sitting next to the driver).
 For groups needing special accommodations, the Museum is able to further enhance accessibility if requests are made in advance.
 Contact [email protected] or call (805) 682-4711 ext.
 100 to book Jill’s Cart or to inquire about other arrangements.
-Learn More about the Santa Barbara Museum of Natural History

 THE GREAT OUTDOORS